Elizabeth Clare Prophet: Early years

-Elizabeth Clare Prophet was born Elizabeth Clare Wulf at Monmouth Memorial Hospital in Long Branch, New Jersey on April 8, 1939, to Hans and Fridy Wulf.
-She grew up with her family in Red Bank, New Jersey during the Second World War.
-She describes her earliest childhood as idyllic.
-However, problems arose, such as the detention of her father as a suspected German spy in 1942.
-Upon his release he inspired her to help others who may also suffer because of their nationality, race, or religion.
-After seeing the horrors of the Holocaust in media and print, she became convinced of the reality of absolute evil in the world.
+Elizabeth Clare Prophet was born Elizabeth Clare Wulf at Monmouth Memorial Hospital in Long Branch, New Jersey on April 8, 1939, the only child of a German immigrant, Hans Wulf, and his Swiss wife, Fridy.
+She grew up with her family in Red Bank, New Jersey.

+Prophet describes her earliest childhood as idyllic, yet also chaotic and unpredictable.
+In 1942, when she was two years old, her father was interned during World War II.
+In her autobiography she writes that upon his release he inspired her to help others who may also suffer because of their nationality, race, or religion, and that the Holocaust convinced her of the reality of absolute evil in the world.
 This played a main role in her deciding to major in political science in her studies.

-One of the major difficulties in her early life was her father's addiction to alcohol.
-He verbally abused her mother and had a violent temper which he directed towards them and the destruction of his beloved fish tanks.
-After witnessing this for many years, Prophet became convinced that when the blood alcohol content creates a chemical imbalance in the body, possessing demons take over the mind and the emotions.
+She also writes of her father's addiction to alcohol, his verbal abuse of her mother and violent temper which he directed towards them and the destruction of his beloved fish tanks.
+Prophet came to believe that when the blood alcohol content creates a chemical imbalance in the body, possessing demons take over the mind and the emotions.

 In her early life, she periodically blacked out.
 This happened in the third grade, when she was about to say her lines in a Christmas play, and recurred throughout her life.
-Her condition was first diagnosed as petit mal epilepsy, known more commonly today as absence seizures.
+This was first diagnosed as petit mal epilepsy, known more commonly today as absence seizures, although she believed it was a way of escaping her father’s alcoholic rages.
 She did not find medication helpful, and discontinued using it.
-Her mother later confessed that in 1937 she took some pills in an unsuccessful attempt to abort her pregnancy with Elizabeth.
+Her mother later confessed that in 1938 she took some pills in an unsuccessful attempt to abort her pregnancy with Elizabeth.
 Prophet thought her mother was implying the medication may have contributed to her childhood blackouts.
 Prophet herself did some research, and believed the use of quinine sulphate could have damaged the developing nervous system and the brain.

 Elizabeth Wulf claimed mystical experiences while growing up.
 She claimed that when she was about four, she had a vision of herself playing on the sands of the Nile river in Egypt.
 (Her mother told her that it was a past life.)
 She claimed that as a child she felt God's light around her naturally, and heard a sound in her inner ear like that of an ocean wave or the roar of Niagara Falls.
 While water-skiing, she said she felt she was suspended in a place where other spiritual beings existed, who were joyous in the light, radiating love.
 This motivated her to find out more about who these "saints robed in white" (Rev. 7:9-17) were, for she had always believed in the "universality of all true religion".